 Try as I might, however, it never worked.

 But embracing my fear?
-Using my fear to my benefit?
+Using my fear to my benefit to learn how to live boldly?

 Talk about crazy.